- Dazzling… Dazzling Cafe

 In particular, a lot of the cheapest Cha Chaan Teng won’t have English menus.
 So having a translator app handy will be great and save you a lot of hassle.
 That or get a tour guide.

-*denotes affiliate link, where I’ll get a % of sale if you buy anything at NO COST to you.
+This post affiliate link, where I’ll get a % of sale if you buy anything at NO COST to you.